Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 At home, you play a major role in your recovery.
 The better you care for your knee, the faster you may heal.
-And the faster you heal, the sooner you can resume your normal activities.
-Follow your doctor’s instructions about how to care for your knee after surgery.
+And the faster you heal, the sooner you can get back to your normal activities.
+Follow your healthcare provider’s instructions about how to care for your knee after surgery.

-For the first few days, your doctor may recommend that you not bear weight on your knee.
-Use a cane, crutches, or walker as advised by your doctor.
+For the first few days, your healthcare provider may tell you not to bear weight on your knee.
+Use a cane, crutches, or walker as directed.

-Your doctor may also prescribe pain medications or anti-inflammatories, or both.
+Your healthcare provider may also give you pain medicines, anti-inflammatory pills, or both.

-To prevent infection, keep your incisions dry by using a plastic bag when icing your knee or taking a shower.
-Be sure to follow your doctor's instruction on how long to wait before showering or bathing.
+To prevent infection, keep your incisions dry.
+Use a plastic bag when icing your knee or taking a shower.
+Be sure to follow your healthcare provider's instruction on how long to wait before showering or bathing.

-You may be instructed to do exercises, possibly using weights.
-To help strengthen your knee, and avoid injuries, follow these tips:
+You may be told to do exercises, possibly using weights.
+To help strengthen your knee and avoid injuries, follow these tips:

-Start out slowly, then increase repetitions or duration as recommended.
+Start out slowly.
+Then add repetitions or duration as recommended.

 Take short, frequent walks each day.
-Ask your doctor when you can start, how long your walks should be and how often you should take them.
+Ask your healthcare provider when you can start, how long your walks should be, and how often you should take them.

-Physical therapy may also be recommended to help you strengthen your knee and increase its range of motion.
+Go to physical therapy, if recommended.
+It can help you strengthen your knee and improve its range of motion.

 Talk with your healthcare provider about what exercise program is best for you.
 Always tell your healthcare provider if an exercise causes new or lasting pain.